 Every family has a culture.
 And whether you plan it or not, your family is going to develop its own unique culture too.
 That’s just the way it works!

 Many of these factors are hard to control.
-However, one area that we can influence, which has been shown to have a big impact on the family culture, is family rituals and traditions.
+However, one area that we can influence, which has been shown to have a big impact on the family culture, is family traditions and rituals.

-There are also some lesser-known and slightly harder to comprehend cultural rituals such as the Nordic sport of wife-carrying.
-Did you know there’s even a Wife Carrying World Championships, where the winners receive the wife’s weight in beer?
+But there are also some lesser-known and slightly harder to comprehend cultural rituals such as the Nordic sport of wife-carrying, with a world-championship where the winners receive the wife’s weight in beer.

-But just as countries and villages have rituals that represent their unique culture, the same applies on a much smaller scale to an individual family’s culture.
+But just as countries and villages have rituals that represent their unique culture, the same applies on a much smaller scale to a family’s culture.

 Whether it’s a country or a family, the rituals it practices both influence and define its culture.

-And sometimes these family rituals can be slightly wacky also.
+And sometimes these family traditions can be slightly wacky also.
 Remember Festivus anyone?

-So, what actually constitutes a family ritual?
+So, what constitutes a family tradition or a ritual?
 And how is it different from any other event or repeated behaviour?

 According to Dr William Doherty, in his book The Intentional Family, for an event to be a ritual, as opposed to a habit, it must provide its participants with four key things: predictability, connection, identity and a forum to promote the family’s values.

-Other rituals will develop naturally over time as we go about our daily lives and form habits and repeated behaviours based on our interests and our circumstances.
+Other traditions will develop naturally over time as we go about our daily lives and form habits and repeated behaviours based on our interests and our circumstances.
 Again, this is often done subconsciously.

-And all these rituals have an influence on our family culture over time.
+And all these traditions and rituals have an influence on our family culture over time.

 How can we influence our family culture?

-If you want to be a bit more intentional in shaping your family culture, then focussing on developing new rituals and family traditions is a very effective way to have an influence.
+If you want to be more intentional in shaping your family culture, then focussing on developing new rituals and family traditions is a very effective way to have an influence.

-And if this is something you are interested in exploring, here are four steps you can follow to proactively develop positive family rituals.
+And if this is something you are interested in exploring, here are four steps you can follow to proactively develop positive family traditions.